Sugar Free Candy Corn

 A single sugar-free candy corn piece displayed on a marble surface, showing the traditional tri-color design.

-Once your sugar free candy corn has cooled completely, store it in an airtight container at room temperature.
-Keep it in a cool, dry place away from sunlight or heat—humidity will make it sticky.
-If your kitchen runs warm, refrigerate it, but let the candy come back to room temperature before eating to restore that chewy texture.
+Once your batch has cooled completely, store them in an airtight container at room temperature.
+I keep mine in a cool, dry spot away from the stove (humidity makes them sticky fast).
+If your kitchen runs warm, pop them in the fridge, but let them sit out for a few minutes before eating to get that chewy texture back.

 About the Author